Nextjet

 NextJet was one of the largest regional airlines in Sweden.
 It was headquartered in Frösundavik in Solna Municipality, just north of Stockholm.
-The airline filed for bankruptcy on 16 May 2018, half a year after one of its planes was believed to be sabotaged.
+The airline filed for bankruptcy on 16 May 2018.

-Overview
+History

 NextJet served most of their domestic destinations from Stockholm-Arlanda Airport.
 As of summer 2010 they also served a lot of domestic destinations from Stockholm-Bromma Airport on behalf of Sverigeflyg as well as Stockholm-Arlanda Airport and Helsinki-Vantaa Airport from Mariehamn Airport on the behalf of Air Åland.
 Many of the domestic routes operated by NextJet were subsidised by the Swedish government.
 Its IATA airline designator, 2N, is shared with the Ukrainian Південмашавіа / Yuzhmashair.

 One of the airline's investors was former member of ABBA, Björn Ulvaeus.
 It also operated taxi and executive charter flights with two business jet aircraft.
 Since 2012, the main owner of Nextjet had been Örnsköldsvik's local business life through Höga Kusten Flyg AB, and the owner's aim was to secure the air connections to Stockholm.
 Since July 2016 Nextjet group (Nextjet Sverige AB, Nextjet AB and Sweports AB and Höga Kusten Flyg -brand) is mutually owned by Jakobstad-based energy company Katternö, Air Åland and Magnus Ivarsson - current Nextjet CEO and one of airline founders.